ej8000/12balls/README.md

 # 12balls
-- its about 12 balls pazzel.
+- its about 12 balls puzzle .